Greatest Literature banner

 By this reading, Kurtz's "horror!
 The horror!" is an insight into our savage natures or, much the same thing, into the nature of the savage world that shaped us.

 Now Conrad doesn't rule out this understanding of the tale.
 In fact, he doesn't set down any rules as to what we are to take from the tale.
-Though I believe there are some guidelines that take us in another direction.
+Though there may be some guidelines that take us in another direction.

 When Marlow reports back on his expedition, he purposely misdirects everyone who inquires about Kurtz's activities.
 For Kurtz's naïve fiancée, who boasts she knew Kurtz better than anyone else did, he even replaces those epic last words with the expected sentimental cliché.